HotswapProjects/HotswapAgent/README.md

 Hotswap agent does the work of reloading resources and framework configuration (Spring, Hibernate, ...), but it depends on the standard Java hotswap mechanism to reload classes.
 Standard Java hotswap allows only method body change, which makes it practically unusable.
-DCEVM is a JVM (Hotspot) patch that allows almost any structural class change on hotswap (with an exception of a hierarchy change).
+DCEVM is a JVM (Hotspot) patch that allows almost any structural class change on hotswap (with an exception to a hierarchy change).
 Although hotswap agent works even with standard java, we recommend using DCEVM (and all tutorials use DCEVM as target JVM).

 ### Hotswap Agent